msprev/fzf-bibtex/readme.md

 Cache directory may be set using the same environment variable as bibtex-ls.

-## Vim integration
+## Vim/Neovim integration

-Assuming the executables installed above are available to Vim in your file path, add this to your `vimrc` file:
+Assuming the executables installed above are available to Vim in your file path, add this to your `vimrc` file (or, for neovim, your `init.vim`):

 ``` {.vim}
 let $FZF_BIBTEX_CACHEDIR = 'PATH-TO-CACHE-DIR'